Professor Emerita of Plant Pathology

 Areas of Specialization

-Breeding, selection and identification of disease resistance; Plant disease control in sustainable agricultural ecosystems; The development of fungi in natural environments; Fungal-specific pathways; Ergothioneine; Microscopy.
+Breeding, selection and identification of disease resistance; Plant disease control in sustainable agricultural ecosystems; The development of fungi in natural environments; Fusarium yellows and Fusarium wilt on celery; Fungal-specific pathways; Ergothioneine; Microscopy.

 Our goal is to support the agricultural community, particularly in sustainable and organic agriculture, with research that will lead to the development of sustainable disease-control strategies.
-We focus on celery diseases and on ascomycetous (or “imperfect”) fungi, including Fusarium oxysporum, Fusarium solani, Colletotrichum spp., Verticillium dahliae and Neurospora crassa.
+We currently focus on Fusarium oxysporum and the diseases that it causes on celery.

 Wheat stripe rust resistance protein WKS1 reduces the ability of the thylakoid-associated ascorbate peroxidase to detoxify reactive oxygen.
 Gou J-Y, Li K, Wu K, Wang X, Lin H, Cantu D, Uauy C, Dobon-Alonso A, Midorikawa T, Inoue K, Juan Sánchez J, Fu D, Blechl A, Wallington E, Fahima T, Meeta M, Epstein L, Dubcovsky J. 2015.
 Plant Cell 27:1755-1770.